appCurious/raspberry-train/README.md

 * rename some things...cause naming is hard - ( 2 things are difficult in coding:  Caching, Naming and Indexing )
 * accessibility - learned some things that would be good to add in - like don't take health for granted and help others along the way
 * continue to build out the DCC API to connect to other DCC Controllers ( originally utilized DCC++ Ex )

+## How It Works
+It's a node server running on the Raspberry Pi with a Websocket server that communicates to the web app and the DCC controller running on the Arduino.
+The Arduino uses the Motorshield to send the signals on the bus wires.
+A programming line on Terminals B, and the main operating signals on terminals A.

 ## Get Started
 Go check out the DCC++ EX website.
 Yes really.
 They will get you up and running with a shopping list and the code and the support...but if you want a more do it yourself approach and don't care for jquery then here is how to use my code.